 From FID Size - To Spectrur n Size

 2048 (2K)

 Original: 1024 LP Fillin g

-Description of the ¢ ¢ 99 ¢ 4 ¢ From: To: Method: Options Basis F Coeffic 008 🗘
+Distance and an an ¢ ¢ 99 ¢ 4 ¢ From: To: Method: Options Basis F Coeffic 008 🗘

 Method: Linear Prediction is extremely useful in 2D NMR as a way of reducing the acquisition time or increasing the quality of already existing data sets.
 Also, in 1D NMR it is useful when the FID has not decayed to zero before experiment completion.
-This often happens when working with slowly relaxing nuclei (such as quaternary carbons, in 13C-NMR) and in experiments with a wide ppm area (spectral width).
+This often happens when working with slowly relaxing nuclei (such as quaternary carbons, in C-NMR) and in experiments with a wide ppm area (spectral width).